truecustom/verloo/src/assets/help.md

 # Verloo Help Document

 Welcome to Verloo, your personal English vocabulary memorization app!
 This document will guide you through the features and functionalities of the app.
+*Verloo is a mobile application and does not support desktop for now.

 ## Features